-The combination of supply chain and labor shortage concerns, rising financing costs, rising inflationary concerns, market volatility, rising oil prices and other geopolitical risks arising from the ongoing Russia-Ukraine conflict and additional COVID-19 variants, have resulted in extreme volatility in a variety of global markets, including the real estate related debt markets.
+The combination of supply chain and labor shortage concerns, rising financing costs, rising inflationary concerns, market volatility, capital market conditions, including economic impacts resulting from actual or perceived instability in the U.S. banking system, rising oil prices and other geopolitical risks arising from the outbreak of the Israel-Hamas war, the ongoing Russia-Ukraine war and additional COVID-19 variants, have resulted in extreme volatility in a variety of global markets, including the real estate related debt markets.
+Recent bank failures and consolidations have contributed to volatility in global markets and resulted in diminished liquidity and credit availability in the market broadly.
 We have received and may in the future receive margin calls from our lenders as a result of the decline in the market value of assets pledged by us to our lenders under our secured financings on investments in real estate debt, and if we fail to resolve such margin calls when due by payment of cash or delivery of additional collateral, the lenders may exercise remedies including taking ownership of the assets securing the applicable obligations.